pnp/teams-dev-samples/samples/node/README-template.md

 * Clone this repository
 * in the command line run:
   * `npm install`
-  * `gulp serve`
+  * `npm start`

+### Testing the bot using Bot Framework Emulator

+[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

+- Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

+#### Connect to the bot using Bot Framework Emulator

+- Launch Bot Framework Emulator
+- File -> Open Bot
+- Enter a Bot URL of `http://localhost:3978/api/messages`

+### Deploy the bot to Azure

+To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.

 > Include any additional steps as needed.

 ## Features

-Description of the web part with possible additional details than in short summary.
+Description of the project with possible additional details than in short summary.

-This Web Part illustrates the following concepts on top of the SharePoint Framework:
+This project illustrates the following concepts:

 * topic 1
 * topic 2